mishankov/github-push-events-telegram-bot/README.md

 # git-repo-telgram-bot
-Receive events from GitHub repository in Telegram bot
+Receive `push` events from GitHub repository in Telegram bot